xargr/mysql_bash-backup/README.md

 * simplify process
 * before push major changes
-* you code it's under git and you have to work only database backup
+* your code is under git and you need something for database backup

 You need before run this script install sshpass
 For Ubuntu: